-Herbs are some of the easiest plants to grow and are fantastic at bringing in a wide variety of wildlife to your garden.
+Herbs are some of the easiest plants to grow and are fantastic at bringing a wide variety of wildlife to your garden.
 Bees, butterflies, moths, and birds can all be attracted to your garden with the right herbs.

 If you want your herbs to benefit birds and insects such as butterflies and bees, you will need them to get to the flowering stage.